 WHAT IS GROUP MENTORING?

 Group mentoring is an avenue to support, guide and empower a small group of students during a critical time in their lives.
-YouthPower365’s inaugural year of group mentoring will pave the way for one-on-one mentors to be introduced as students progress to high school.
 In conjunction with mentoring, students and their parents will also receive college and career support through YouthPower365 programming.
-Two Mentors will be assigned per group of 10-15 students for monthly meetings throughout the 2017-2018 school year.
+Two Mentors will be assigned per group of 10-15 students for bi-monthly meetings throughout the school year.
 Mentors will be provided with curriculum, materials, and guidance from YouthPower365.